Homies-Tech-Innovation/.github/CONTRIBUTING.md

 4. Move the issue card on the project board to the **In Review** column.

 That's it\!
 Thank you again for your contribution.
 We look forward to collaborating with you\!

+### 📝 Documentation

+It's essential that our project documentation stays current.
+When you introduce new functionality, fix a bug that affects the system's architecture, or refactor a significant portion of the code, you must update the corresponding **system architecture documentation**.

+Specifically, this means you need to:

+-   Add or update **function signatures** and their descriptions.
+-   Detail any **Data Transfer Objects (DTOs)**, including their fields and purpose.
+-   Clarify the interactions between different components or services.

+You can find this documentation in the `docs` directory.
+Please consult with a project manager if you're unsure which files to update or if a new file needs to be created.
+This step is a required part of your pull request and will be checked during the review process.